versionone/VersionOne.SDK.Python/README.md

                            'AssetState': '64', 'SecurityScope_Name': 'Projects', 'Number': 'E-01958', 'Super_Number': 'E-01902',
                            'Scope_Name': 'Projects', 'Super_Name': 'New Feature Development', 'Scope': [Scope(314406)],
                            'SecurityScope': [Scope(314406)], 'Super': [Epic(312659)], 'Order': '-24', 'Name': 'Team Features'})

+  The relationship network can be traversed at will, and assets will be fetched as needed.

       # Freely traverse the relationship graph
       print epic.Super.Scope.Name  #=> 'Products'